Management insights in Configuration Manager

-- Go to the Administration node and click on Management Insights.
+Go to the Administration workspace and click on Management Insights.

-- Double-click on the Management Insight Group Name you want to review.
-Alternatively, highlight it and click on Show Insights in the Ribbon.
+Double-click on the Management Insight Group Name you want to review.
+Or highlight it and click on Show Insights in the ribbon.

 All rules and prerequisites for the cloud services group

 Select a rule and click More Details to see the rule details.